s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ### A Short introduction to Haskell

-In the following section, however, we will give a short introduction to functional programming with Haskell.
+In the following section, we will give a short introduction to functional programming with Haskell.
 While this will give a good idea of how programming in Haskell works, this is not aimed to be a complete tutorial on Haskell, but merely a quick overview over the most relevant features of the language used in this thesis.

-We star by describing the basic difference between functional and imperative programming,
+The following is loosely based on the book \enquote{Learn you a haskell for great good!}
+[@learnyouahaskell].

 Hier eine Überleitung in Richtung, dass erst mal jetzt erklärt wird, was basic Haskell so ausmacht

 - Functional vs Imperative (Was vs. Wie?
 Stateful computation, Absteiger nach Java Land)
-- Basic Functions (x) / Lambdas
+- Basic Functions (x) / Lambdas (x)
 - Typesafety
-- Lambdas
+- Lambdas (x)
 - Typklassen (vs Interfaces, Traits?) (x)
 - Lazy Evaluation
 - Monaden (wegen stateful)